slsa-framework/slsa/README.md

 ### How to get started

-Currently, SLSA Level 1 standards are finalized, and developers are invited to follow the directions linked below to secure their projects at this entry level.
+Currently, SLSA Level 1 standards are approaching completion, and developers are invited to follow the directions linked below to secure their projects at this entry level.
 SLSA Levels 2 through 4 are in development, and we welcome feedback as we try to reach industry consensus on the security requirements mandated for each level.